folio-org/okapi/doc/guide.md

 * `storage`: Defines the storage back end, `mongo` or (the default) `inmemory`
 * `loglevel`: The logging level.
 Defaults to `INFO`; other useful values are `DEBUG`, `TRACE`, `WARN` and `ERROR`.
+* `okapiurl`: Tells Okapi its own official URL.
+This gets passed to the modules as X-Okapi-Url header, and the modules can use this to make further requests to Okapi.
+Defaults to http://localhost:9130/ or what ever port specified.

 #### Command
 Okapi requires exactly one command to be given.
 These are: